hzoppetti/hz-site/content/posts/2023/love_at_lake_asa.md

 She attempted to tame her dark hair.
 Her curls had a mind of their own, and especially in the summer heat, they flew off in every direction.
 As she tried her best to subdue her wild locks, she eyed something on the table behind her.

-On the table’s edge--bold as could be--sat a mouse.
+On the table’s edge---bold as could be---sat a mouse.
 She let out a shriek.
 “Eek!” and whirled around.
 But the mouse had gone; it must have scampered off.

 “What’s wrong Anna?”
 Her aunt called out from the front of the shop.